Zum Inhalt springen

 Ports

-Note: If you use NodePort for service exposure, you must check your deployment for the actual ports.
+If you use NodePort for service exposure, you must check your deployment for the actual ports and ensure they are opened where necessary.

 Web-based user interface